Venture Capital and Growth Private Equity

 The Department of Immigration and Border Protection (DIBP) have indicated the changes that came into effect on 1 July 2015 do not apply to applicants nominated prior to 24 April 2015 and invited by DIBP to apply under the previous SIV program as long as they do so within the time period specified in their invitation.
 These applications will continue to be processed under the previous legislation (in force before 1 July 2015) and will be subject to that legislation for the duration of their visa.

 Premium Investor Visa (PIV)

 What is the PIV?

-The PIV program has been introduced to attract a very small number of highly talented innovators with proven entrepreneurial skills and the ability to pass on these skills to emerging Australian entrepreneurs.
+The PIV program was introduced to attract a very small number of highly talented innovators with proven entrepreneurial skills and the ability to pass on these skills to emerging Australian entrepreneurs.
 The focus of the PIV is not on an individual’s ‘wealth accumulation’ so much as their proven talents and the long-term economic benefit they can deliver to Australia.
 The PIV is only available at the invitation of the Australian Government, with potential recipients to be nominated by Austrade.
 Unsolicited expressions of interest are not accepted.
 Please note Austrade will not be nominating for the PIV while the current review of Australia’s business, investment and talent visas, which includes the PIV, is underway.
 For more information on this review, please consult the DIBP website.

 What criteria does Austrade use to assess and nominate applicants for the PIV?